josefmicak/continuous-audio-overlay/README.md

 The application is still under development, and it's possible that more features will be added in the future.

 ## Adding internet radio streams
 The user is able to add new internet radio streams to the application.
-New streams can be added by modifying RadioList.xml file (location: bin\Debug\net6.0-windows10.0.22621.0\RadioList.xml).
+New streams can be added either by manually modifying the RadioList.xml file (location: Resources\RadioList.xml), or by adding the streams using the GUI available in the application settings.
 By default, this file contains two exemplary internet radio streams.
-In the future it's going to be possible to manage the radio list using GUI.

 Preview of the application: